Max Cherem CV

 • 2015-2016, Humanities Writ Large Visiting Faculty Fellow, Duke University (1-year fellowship)

-• 2012-2016, Assistant Professor of Philosophy, Kalamazoo College (tenure track)
+• 2011-2016, Assistant Professor of Philosophy, Kalamazoo College (tenure track; first year ABD)

 Areas of Specialization and Competence